| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday January 5, 2009

 customer count growth at twice the rate of restaurants, likely due to an

+average meal price that is half the cost of a restaurant meal.
 Self-serve food bars at supermarket delis offer customers the opportunity to mix and match multiple items to create snacks, meals, or party platters at a set price per pound.
 Hot food bars, salad bars, soup bars, olive and antipasto bars, hot breakfast bars, seafood bars, taco bars, pizza bars, wing bars, and ethnic food bars are just some of the food bars featured in today's supermarket delis.
 The size of food bars is expanding rapidly at many supermarket delis to meet the increased demand for an alternative to restaurants.
 We have a link below to a news release on this study from this trade group- the full report can be bought from them- but it is rather pricey. | |

-Welcome to the New Year- There's Lot to Do! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ We continue to
+| Welcome to the New Year- There's Lot to Do! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~We continue to

 add items daily to our Calendar Listings as found on our website, WWW.